 “The realization I had was that the coal miner, although we think of him as a person who gets dirty and works with his hands, really coal mines today are very sophisticated, and they use a lot of technology, a lot of robotics”.

 Justice and his partners created Bit Source, a year-old tech start up in Pikeville, Kentucky.
 They provided 22 weeks of company training and now have nine former coal industry workers writing code.
 Bit Source manager, John Handshoe states:

 “We’re not shipping coal out of here anymore; we’re shipping code.
 The broadband’s our highway, our shipping lanes, our trains.”

 As a result of diversification, local leaders in this part of the country are seeing this project as a pivotal example of workforce innovation.
 Rather than focusing on one large industry, they are focusing on smaller industries and new ways of doing business.

 The lessons here are confirmation that diversifying now will prevent having to completely restructure businesses later by listening to what consumers are saying they want and need.
 It also supports the theory that as business owners, even if our business model is currently “working”, we need to be diligent about not staying stuck in one way of thinking or doing things.

-The key to diversification is the willingness to embrace a forward thinking way of doing business.
+The key to diversification is the willingness to embrace a forward thinking way of doing business like doorstep money lenders.
 If you are ready to get started today, contact MET today to see how your company can embrace new opportunities and innovations in your recycling and supply chain.